Divine-Star-Software/DivineVoxelEngine/README.md

 ```

 Then follow **[GETTING_STARTED.md](./GETTING_STARTED.md)** to go from an empty
-project to generating and rendering a world .
+project to generating and rendering a world.

 ## Features